 John Fuller came to St. Louis in June of 1983, recently celebrating 30 years of weather coverage in St. Louis.
 Despite his longevity, John Says, “just when I think I have St. Louis area weather figured out, a new wrinkle develops, like the 2012 drought or Spring 2013 tornadoes.
 With the weather constantly changing, we must adapt and adjust as meteorologists.”

 Chris Higgins was born and raised here in the St. Louis area.
 He has a lifetime of experience with our wild weather and will never forget the bitter cold winters of the late ’70s, the “Blizzard of ’82”, the “Drought of ’88” or the “Great Flood of ’93”.
-You can now wake up with his forecasts Monday-Friday on Fox 2 News in the Morning.

 You can see Angela Hutti on FOX 2 on Friday and Saturday evenings.
 She also fills in KPLR.
 Plus, Angela is a huge St. Louis Cardinals and St. Louis Blues fan.